kubedb/docs/docs/concepts/databases/memcached.md

 ### spec.version

 `spec.version` is a required field specifying the name of the [MemcachedVersion](/docs/concepts/catalog/memcached.md) crd where the docker images are specified.
-Currently, when you install KubeDB, it creates the following `MemcachedVersion` crd,
+Currently, when you install KubeDB, it creates the following `MemcachedVersion` resources,

 - `1.5.4`, `1.5.4-v1`, `1.5`, `1.5-v1`